chay-lee/Bump_deep_code/README.md

 train: Train the selected model from scratch.

-test: Evaluate a pre-trained model (calculates MAE, Bias, and repeatability metrics).
+test: Evaluate the trained model (requires a saved checkpoint from the train step).

-all: Execute full training followed immediately by evaluation.
+all: Execute training followed immediately by evaluation.

 **[VARIANT] Options:**